 “I ended up staying in the UK for two months to take care of my mum,” she says.
 “I spent a lot of time walking, then running with her dog.
 And then I went to the gym.
 Dan gave me programs to do.”

 Instead of the deep loathing she’d always felt for exercise, Mandy started to enjoy it.
 “I even did a charity run,” she says.
 “Suddenly, exercise made me feel good about myself and felt like a release.
 That fuelled me on even more.”

 By the time she returned to Australia, she’d lost another 10kg in addition to the 10kg she’d shed before she left.
 “My husband and my boys, who have been so supportive on my journey, just couldn’t believe it when they saw me at the airport.
 My co-workers, friends and people at the gym noticed too, so it spurred me on.”

 Mandy had always been embarrassed to go to a group fitness class, but she decided to give it a go and loved it.
 “Now I do six classes a week, plus my sessions with Dan.
 It makes me feel really good.”

 But Mandy doesn’t plan to stop there.
 “I keep a journal with Dan and I have heaps of bucket-list goals.
 I’d love to run a half-marathon and do an unassisted pull-up.
 I want to be as fit, toned and strong as I can be.”

 Mandy’s top weight-loss tip

 Support, support, support!
 “It’s really hard to do it alone,” she says.

-“Join Weight Watchers, make exercise a priority and surround yourself with like-minded and positive people to help you reach your goals.”
+“Join WW, make exercise a priority and surround yourself with like-minded and positive people to help you reach your goals.”